hanspr/mi-ide/README.md

 mi-ide (_mi ide_ in spanish, "my ide" as in: this is **my** editor) is a spin-off version of micro editor project at https://github.com/zyedidia/micro.

-This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers** (no X Server support, no Graphical interface).
+This project is mainly focused on **improving the experience of coding remotely over ssh on headless Linux servers** (no X Server support, no Graphical interface, no menu luncher, desktop icons), simple plain bash.

 Many of features were already provided by micro editor :+1:.
-But some others were still missing :star:, and there inclusion are not necessarily useful to everyone.
+But some others were still missing :star:, and there inclusion are not necessarily important to everyone.

-This is the list of the most important features :
+This is the list of the most important existing features :

 * :+1: Short learning curve
 * :+1: Great syntax highlighting and easily customizable